Permits & Reservations

 At the time of reservation you must specify which campgrounds you will stay at for each night of your trip.
 While this requires careful pre-trip planning, it eliminates over-crowding in campgrounds and ensures that everyone will have a place to camp.
 Choosing Your Campgrounds

 Forty-two Reservations to enter Canada over Chilkoot Pass will be taken for each day.
-Reservations for the 2015 season will start being accepted on Monday, January 5, 2015.
+Reservations for the 2016 season will start being accepted on Monday, January 4, 2016.
+Reservations for large groups (9 - 12 people) are being accepted as of September 1st of each year.

 Before calling to reserve please ensure that you can provide us with the following information: